tony-aw/tinycodet/README.md

 #> [1] "yeay nay or nothing to say"
 #> [2] "Goodmorning, goodevening and goodnight"
 p <- "a|e|i|o|u" # pattern for all vowels.

-s_repl(x, 2, p, "?") # replace the second vowel with question mark
+# replace the second vowel with question mark:
+s_repl(x, 2, p, "?")
 #> [1] "ye?y nay or nothing to say"
 #> [2] "Go?dmorning, goodevening and goodnight"

-s_repl(x, -2, p, "?") # replace the second-last vowel with question mark
+# replace the second-last vowel with question mark:
+s_repl(x, -2, p, "?")
 #> [1] "yeay nay or nothing t? say"
 #> [2] "Goodmorning, goodevening and go?dnight"
 ```

 If you’re still interested, I invite you to read the rest of this
-Vignette and perhaps try out the package yourself.
+Read-Me and perhaps try out the package yourself.